hydroper/as3parser/docs/verifier/Type.md

 # Type

-The `Type` object represents a type, trait, package, namespace or namespace set.
+The `Type` object represents a type or one of several traits.

 ## Memory management